 Search of a student's personal device may occur if a school official has reason to believe the search will provide evidence that the student has violated or is violating a law, board policy, the Code of Student Conduct, or a school rule.
-Student Searches are governed by policy 4342, Student Searches.
-View the complete policy under Board Policies on the Asheboro City School website at www.asheboro.k12.nc.us.
+Student Searches are governed by Policy 4342, Student Searches.